mproscia/MProscia-Assign6/README.md

 - attempted a second version with only one function : triangular function

 Not sure if this was submitted the proper way, having trouble pushing onto git

+Assignment 6: HTML + Javascript Pt 2
+Successful with this assignment.